IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 Correct behavior of `ibc.load()` is to remove any usernames that do not contain 'type_1' in their name.
 This is to conform to the OBC Peer spec of what usernames a dev's app should use.
 If this is not applicable for your network (ie you have a custom IBM Blockchain network) you can easily create your own version of `ibc.load()` for your needs.
-I would copy the code found in `ibc.load()` then modifiy it to fit your own needs.
+I would copy the code found in `ibc.load()` then modify it to fit your own needs.
 Everything important that `ibc.load()` calls is exposed in this module.

 - *Do you have any examples that use this?*